-“The Lost Commandments: The Sacred Rites of Hospitality,” Peter J. Sorensen, BYU Studies, Vol. 44, no. 1
+“The Lost Commandments: The Sacred Rites of Hospitality,” Peter J. Sorensen, BYU Studies 44, no. 1

 John 13 preserves the scene of the Last Supper that is missing from the synoptic Gospels.
 At the Last Supper, Jesus is the host.
 Peter’s hesitation to let Jesus wash his feet stems not from a wanton ignorance of hospitality, but from his high regard for Jesus’ place and mission; once Peter realizes the ordinance has eternal or cosmic significance, he rushes headlong to be washed head to foot—a remarkably resonant comment about higher ordinances.
 In the ancient world, the command to be hospitable meant welcoming strangers as honored guests.